CRosenauer/Demon-Hunter/README.md

 - enter to open/close the pause menu
 - WASD to navigate menu options
 - space to select menu options
+- escaoe to return to the previous menu

 # Asset Credits:
 Character and Enemy Graphics: